fabyday/MNIST_AutoEncoder/README.md

-this python script is autoencoder for mnist datasets and simple autoencoder that didn't use CNN(Convolution Neural Network.) but it is pretty good worked.
+this python script is autoencoder for mnist datasets and simple autoencoder that didn't use CNN(Convolution Neural Network.) but it is pretty good worked.(only simple data.)

 more information for this mnist datasets see this site.